Tag Archives: Performance

 Apologies enabled “injured” parties to modify their perceptions of the situation and the “offender,” and to become more willing to participate in settlement discussions.

-In addition, apologies changed the values injured parties’ assigned to settlement levers, so there was increased likelihood of settling the “case.”
+In addition, apologies changed the values injured parties’ assigned to settlement levers, leading to increased likelihood of settling the “case.”

 The type of apologies and situational context affect the likelihood of case settlement.